circles-learning-labs/ecto_adapters_dynamodb/README.md

 When querying a table (`from f in Foo, where: ...`), the adapter's default behavior is to automatically select the "best" index on which to query based on the fields in the query.
 A few things to note:

 - A hash-only index will be preferred over a composite index with the **same** hash key if only the hash key field is represented in the query.
-For example, if you have a `user` model with a hash-only key on `first_name` and a composite key on `first_name, last_name`, a query that only includes `first_name` will use the hash-only index; a query with both fields will use the composite.
+For example, if you have a `Person` model with a hash-only key on `first_name` and a composite key on `first_name, last_name`, a query that only includes `first_name` will use the hash-only index; a query with both fields will use the composite.
 While this probably seems like expected behavior, consider what will happen if the range key from the composite index is not a required field in your application; a query that includes both `first_name` and `last_name` **will not** include records where the range key is `nil` (as that record hasn't been added to that index), but a query that does not include `last_name` **will** return those records.

 - In the event that a query should include two fields fields that are represented by a hash-only index and the hash portion of a composite index, the hash-only index will always be chosen.
-Again, consider a `user` model with a hash-only `first_name` index and a composite `last_name, email` index; a query that includes `first_name` and `last_name` will use the hash-only index.
-Such a scenario should probably be avoided, but in case is does happen, we wanted to be explicit about what behavior to expect.
+Again, consider a `Person` model with a hash-only `first_name` index and a composite `last_name, email` index; a query that includes `first_name` and `last_name` will use the hash-only `first_name` index.

 So in general, expect the adapter to prefer hash-only indexes where they could be seen as best-representing a query.

-Lesson: create your data models and queries carefully.
+**Lesson:** create your data models and queries carefully.

-#### Limited support for fetching all records. 'scan' disabled by default
+#### Limited support for fetching all records - 'scan' disabled by default

 Fetching records based on a hash of the primary key allows DynamoDB to distribute its data across many partitions on many servers, resulting in high scalability and reliability.
 It also means that you can't do arbitrary queries based on unindexed fields.

 Well, that's not quite true, but running queries against un-indexed fields is usually a terrible idea.
 We can translate queries without any matching indexes to a DynamoDB `scan` operation, but this is not recommended as it can easily burn through all your read capacity.
 By default, attempting to perform these kinds of queries will raise an error.
-You can allow them to succeed by enabling the 'scan' option at the adapter level for all queries, or by specifying the corresponding option on individual queries.
+You can allow them to succeed by enabling the `scan` option at the adapter level for all queries, or by specifying the corresponding option on individual queries.
 See 'scan' options below for more information.

 If you need to do this a lot, you're losing most of the benefits of DynamoDB, so think carefully before you do.

 #### No joins

 DynamoDB does not support joins.
 Thus, neither do we.
 Pretty simple.

 While it's technically possible for us to decompose the query into multiple individual requests against each table and then perform the join ourselves, this will likely result in very poor performance, and burning through excess read units to do so.
 It's better to construct these 'joins' manually using key/value lookups against indexes carefully chosen to preserve your predictable key/value store performance.

 This is one of those things that are technically possible, but would result in very unpredictable performance that could drag down your entire app, reducing or eliminating any benefit from DynamoDB.
 You're probably better off using another DB if this is a requirement.

 That said, for very simple joins that match a limited number of keys where all the relevant fields are indexed, joins could probably be emulated pretty reasonably.
 We'd entertain the notion of accepting a patch for this, if anyone wants to go to the trouble, and if the code contains some reasonable safeguards to avoid executing big, expensive joins by accident.
 It would be tricky though, and it's certainly not a priority for us right now.

-#### No transactions

-Similar deal as with joins.
-DynamoDB does not support transactions, so neither do we.
-And, unlike joins where we could theoretically emulate them, there's simply no way to provide support for transactions in the adapter.

 #### Limited sorting